Public administration

 Public administration is both an academic discipline and a field of practice; the latter is depicted in this picture of U.S. federal public servants at a meeting.

-Public administration, or public policy and administration refers to "the management of public programs", or the "translation of politics into the reality that citizens see every day", and also to the academic discipline which studies how public policy is created and implemented.
+Public administration, also known as public policy and administration or public management, is the implementation of public policies, which are sets of proposed or decided actions to solve problems and address relevant social and economic issues.

+It is closely related to public policy and political science.

+This implementation generally occurs through the administration of government programs in the public sector, but also through the management of non-profit organizations in the community sector, and/or businesses in the private sector that provide goods and services to the government through public-private partnerships and government procurement.
+It has also been characterized as the "translation of politics into the reality that citizens experience every day."

-In an academic context, public administration has been described as the study of government decision-making; the analysis of policies and the various inputs that have produced them; and the inputs necessary to produce alternative policies.
-It is also a subfield of political science where studies of policy processes and the structures, functions, and behavior of public institutions and their relationships with broader society take place.
+In an academic context, public administration has been described as the study of government decision-making; the analysis of policies and the inputs that have produced them, as well as those necessary to produce alternative policies.
+It is also a subfield of political science taught in public policy schools where studies of policy processes and the structures, functions, and behavior of public institutions and their relationships with broader society take place.
 The study and application of public administration is founded on the principle that the proper functioning of an organization or institution relies on effective management.
-In contemporary literature, it is also recognized as applicable to private organizations and nonprofits.
+In contemporary literature, it is also recognized as applicable to private businesses and nonprofit organizations.

 The mid-twentieth century saw the rise of German sociologist Max Weber's theory of bureaucracy, bringing about a substantive interest in the theoretical aspects of public administration.
-The 1968 Minnowbrook Conference, which convened at Syracuse University under the leadership of Dwight Waldo, gave rise to the concept of New Public Administration, a pivotal movement within the discipline today.

 Definitions

 Administrators tend to work with both paper documents and computer files: "There has been a significant shift from paper to electronic records during the past two decades."
 Pictured here is Stephen C. Dunn, Deputy Comptroller for the US Navy.

-Public administration encompasses the execution, oversight, and management of government policies and the management of public affairs.
-The field involves the organization, operation, and strategic coordination of bureaucratic structures in the public sector.
-Public administrators play a significant role in devising and executing policies, managing shared resources, and ensuring the efficient functioning of government agencies and programs.